 - Securely invite employees to access their custom training program on Brainscape, both online and on their mobile devices.
 This keeps your sales secrets and product information safe from competitors.

-- Track their L&D ROI by viewing detailed data on their employees’ activity, making sure they’re spending the necessary time on their training (so you know which employees are taking it seriously and which aren’t).
+- Track their L&D ROI by viewing detailed data on their employees’ activity, ensuring they’re spending the necessary time on their training (so you know which employees are taking it seriously and which aren’t).

 - Brainscape can also be used by employees as a quick mobile reference tool, which can be very valuable in situations where they need guidance or additional product information to better serve and/or advise customers.

-For more insights on where your online sales training might be failing your company, read: "How to develop eLearning that will increase employee engagement", and "3 Reasons your eLearning ROI is so low".
+For more insights on where your online sales training might be failing your company, read: "How to develop eLearning that will increase employee engagement".

 The right training tool for the sales job

 As someone who has very likely made it through the education system, you probably know just how ineffective knowledge cramming is.
-You’ll also probably be familiar with the fact that repetition is the best way to master new facts.
+You’ll also probably be familiar with repetition as the best way to master new facts.

 This is as true for sales competencies as it is for traditional education.